gauravc/flowapp-dailyplanner/readme.md

 ## Features

+- 🔐 **User Authentication**: Secure signup/login with NextAuth.js
+- 👤 **Personal Workspace**: Each user has their own private tasks and notes
 - 🗓️ **Horizontal Day Columns**: TeuxDeux-inspired weekly view with Today centered
 - ✅ **Task Management**: Create, complete, edit, and delete tasks with drag & drop
 - 🔄 **Auto-Rollover**: Incomplete tasks automatically move to the next day at local midnight